This guide tells you the advantages and disadvantages of a Lifetime ISA and how this compares to Help to Buy ISAs.

 This guide outlines the pros and cons of investing in an ISA or pension.

 There are of course some restrictions to this Government scheme.
-You will have to be at least 16, a UK resident and not own any property anywhere in the world to open an account.
-Then to get the Government bonus, the home you're buying needs to be in the UK, cost no more than £250,000 (£450,000 in London), be purchased with a mortgage and not be rented out (though you may be able to change your property to a buy-to-let investment later down the line).
+To get the Government bonus, the home you're buying needs to be in the UK, cost no more than £250,000 (£450,000 in London), be purchased with a mortgage and not be rented out (though you may be able to change your property to a buy-to-let investment later down the line).

 There are certain things you cannot do with a Help to Buy ISA, such as buying a first home for the purposes of renting it out, using the Government bonus for any reason other than to buy a home and getting the bonus if you've already bought a house.
 It's important to be aware of the limitations surrounding Help to Buy, to make sure you can get the most out of it.